SwapnikKatkoori/node-summarizer/README.md

 To get the reduction percentage as a decimal:

 ```
-//If you want the reduction percentage of a frequency summary
+//If you want the reduction percentage of a frequency summary.
 let reduction_percentage = Summarizer.getFrequencyReductionAsDec().dec_reduction;

-//If you want the reduction percentage of a TextRank summary
+//If you want the reduction percentage of a TextRank summary.
+Returns a promise.
 let reduction_percentage = Summarizer.getRankReductionAsDec().then((reduction_obj)=>{
     return reduction_obj.dec_reduction;
 })